kobe13/portfolio/README.md

 ## About

-This is my personal portfolio website built using Gatsby, React, and TypeScript.
+This is my personal portfolio website built using Gatsby, React, TypeScript and Tailwind CSS.
 It showcases my projects, skills, and experience.

 ## Installation